brahmbhattspandan/DataAnalysis4Python_Spring17/Exams/Final/readme.md

 ```
 - You can only use `matplotlib,seaborn,bokeh` to create plots.
 Highly recommended to have plot as a part of your analysis.
 You can have multiple plots per analysis

+- To get data from an API, please use requests library in Python.
+Try not to use inbuilt packages that can get data from a particular API.

+- All your analysis should be done in one topic only.
+You can use a dataset and combine with another one for performing analysis.
+But you are not supposed to do one analysis in each dataset.
+If using multiple datasets, you are expected to combine them to perform an analyis to find relationships between them rather than using them individually.
+Any further questions about this, please reach out to the TA's.

 - Submitting the dataset (should be in `data` folder only):
 	- If it is possible, create a top level folder called as `data/raw_data` and upload your data over there.
 	- If the data is too big to upload and you have a link from where you downloaded the data , you can just put a **txt file** containing that link and additional instructions that the TA can use to download the data at `data/raw_data/link_to_data.txt`. **The TA should be able to download the data else you will lose point if the instructions are missing**